Emilio López Zamora dam

 The Emilio López Zamora dam, also known as the Ensenada dam, is a dam with a water treatment plant in Ensenada, Baja California, Mexico, on the basin of the Ensenada stream.
 Its main use is the containment of flash floods, and as a water supply for the city.
-It was built in 1976 and is administered by Mexico's (CONAGUA).
+It was built in 1976 and is administered by Mexico's National Water Commission (CONAGUA).